 I’ve definitely gotten more deliberate about our food budget since having kids—oh, those years when we went out to eat every week!
 But while it might sound super nerdy, I actually love the challenge of setting a food budget and trying to stick to it.
 I’ve found that there are simple ways to keep my food budget in check throughout the year that are easy to implement without feeling like you’re scrimping too much.

 TIP: You can pick and choose the tips that work best for your family, or start with one or two to get into the hang of looking at your food shopping in a slightly different way.

 Best Tips to Save Money on Groceries

-- Skip prepared foods most of the time.
+- Skip prepared foods most of the time since they always cost more than the ingredients you’d need to make it yourself.
 Try quick dinners instead.

 - Prep veggies to make sure you eat what you actually buy.

 - Go to the store with a list and try to stick to it.
 (You can also order online and pick your groceries up as another easy way to stick to your list.)

 - Avoid extra trips to the store during the week.

 - Have “fridge forage” nights when everyone can choose what they want from leftovers in the fridge.